 The foundation of solid business record keeping is learning to track income and expenses.
 Unfortunately, some small business owners, especially those who are new in the field find it hard to get on top of their bookkeeping tasks.
-No matter how ardent they are, when it comes to the day-to-day process of recording transactions, categorizing them, and reconciling bank statements; some small business owners loathed it.
+No matter how ardent they are, when it comes to the day-to-day process of recording transactions, categorizing them, and reconciling bank statements; some small business owners loathe it.

 And then here comes tax time.
 For them, this season signifies the start of chasing invoices and receipts if they want to beat the deadline.
-This is when procrastination usually starts.
+This is when the procrastination usually starts.